Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

 Psych Matters is an informative and educational podcast by The Royal Australian and New Zealand College of Psychiatrists.
-Psych Matters provides regular interesting topics for psychiatrists, psychiatry trainees, and others with an interest in psychiatry.MORE Producer/Network RANZCP
+Psych Matters provides regular interesting topics for psychiatrists, psychiatry trainees and others with an interest in psychiatry.Disclaimer:This podcast is provided to you for information purposes only and to provide a broad public understanding of various mental health topics.
+The podcast may represent the views of the author and not necessarily the views of The Royal Australian and New Zealand College of Psychiatrists ('RANZCP')...MORE Producer/Network RANZCP

 Email ****@ranzcp.org